This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Handling Vegetables Minimally

-- Sort carefully to remove damaged produce.
+- Sort immediately to remove damaged vegetables before storage

 Harvesting High-Quality Produce